-With more than 14,000 acres of open space that includes forests, waterways, meadows and fields, the Somerset County Park Commission is dedicated to being good stewards of the land.
+With more than 14,000 acres of open space including forests, waterways, meadows and fields, the Somerset County Park Commission continues to dedicate time and effort to being good stewards of the land.

-The Somerset County park system consists of 24 park areas totaling 14,050 acres.
-In 2015, the County acquired two parcels totaling seven acres, and is on track to acquire another 250 acres by the end of the year.
+The Somerset County park system consists of 24 park areas and several areas of reserved land totaling 14,780 acres.
+When possible, the County continues to acquire land while maintaining existing parks and open space.
 The current open space inventory includes:

 Our ecological efforts include restoration projects, land stewardship practices, river friendly golf courses, solar energy, conservation and research.
-Parks also contribute to good air and water quality, and enhance the quality of life in a community.
+Parks also contribute to good air and water quality, and enhance the quality of life within our community.
 Each year we strive to make Somerset County a greener, better place to live and play.

 The Park Commission is a member of the Regional Center Partnership, which is also comprised of the Somerset County Planning Board; the townships of Bridgewater, Somerville, and Raritan; and the Somerset County Business Partnership.
 The Regional Center Partnership is partnering with the New Jersey Water Supply Authority to offer homeowners rain barrel rebates of up to $200 for residents of Somerville, Bridgewater, and Raritan.
 Manville is also providing a similar program.